MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Introduction

-We conducted a comprehensive evaluation on three representative competitive-programming suites—xCodeEval~\cite{khan-etal-2024-xcodeeval}, APPS~\cite{hendrycks2021apps}, and CodeContests~\cite{doi:10.1126/science.abq1158_codecontest}—and found that \emph{MapCoder-Lite} leverages trajectory distillation, supervisor-guided cross-agent refinement, and rank-32 LoRA specialisation to boost xCodeEval accuracy from 13.2\% to 28.3\%, eliminates every XML-schema failure, and narrows the gap to a 32B MapCoder to within six points, all while cutting GPU memory and token generation time(time per output token) by $4\times$.
+We conducted a comprehensive evaluation on three representative competitive-programming suites—xCodeEval~\cite{khan-etal-2024-xcodeeval}, APPS~\cite{hendrycks2021apps}, and CodeContests~\cite{doi:10.1126/science.abq1158_codecontest}—and found that \emph{MapCoder-Lite} leverages trajectory distillation, supervisor-guided cross-agent refinement, and rank-32 LoRA specialisation to boost xCodeEval accuracy from 13.2\% to 28.3\%, eliminates every XML-schema failure, all while cutting GPU memory and token generation time(time per output token) by $4\times$.
 These results demonstrate that careful agent-wise fine-tuning can unlock high-quality multi-agent code generation on small language models.